Credits and costs

 Middletown, PA 17057

-DegreeM.A., University of Delaware
+DegreeM.A., International Relations, The University of St Andrews

 DegreeM.S., Strategic Intelligence, National Defense Intelligence College